nmshd/documentation/_docs_explore/01-how_does_enmeshed_work.md

 ## enmeshed App

-End-users are able to install the [enmeshed App]({% link _docs_explore/50-app.md %}) from their favorite app stores for free.
+End-users are able to install the [enmeshed App]({% link _docs_explore/50-app.md %}) from their favorite App stores for free.
 It is also available to download for various desktop operating systems.

 The App provides the user experience for the user's digital Identity.
 With it, the user can access the features of the transport, content and consumption layers.